Secure CheckoutPersonal information is secured with SSL technology.

-Advances in Transition-Metal Mediated Heterocyclic Synthesis provides an overview of recent catalytic reactions involving transition metals (palladium, platinum, rhodium, ruthenium, copper, iron, and gold) to produce heterocyclic compounds.
+Advances in Transition-Metal Mediated Heterocyclic Synthesis provides an overview of recent catalytic reactions involving transition metals (palladium, platinum, rhodium, ruthenium, copper, iron and gold) to produce heterocyclic compounds.
 The book is organized according to the type of transformation used to achieve the synthesis of the Heterocyclic systems (mainly aza- and oxa-heterocycles).
-As such, this useful resource covers recent applications towards the synthesis of heterocycles and also describes the details of the novel transformations in a didactic manner to motivate readers in search of new catalytic processes.
+As such, it covers recent applications on the synthesis of heterocycles, also describing the details of the novel transformations in a didactic manner to motivate readers in search of new catalytic processes.
 The editors have included state-of-the-art strategies, including transition-metal reactions involving unsaturated systems (reactions of allenes, new gold(I)-catalyzed reactions, and Prins reaction).

-Additional chapters highlight the versatility of organopalladium chemistry dealing with carbonylative transformations, C-H activation reactions, coupling processes, and the control of the ambiphilic character of organopalladium species.
-Finally, the book discusses new reactions leading to heterocycles based on C-H activation processes catalysed by other metals (Rh, Ru, Co).
+Chapters highlight the versatility of organopalladium chemistry dealing with carbonylative transformations, C-H activation reactions, coupling processes, and the control of the ambiphilic character of organopalladium species.
+Finally, the book discusses new reactions leading to heterocycles based on C-H activation processes catalyzed by other metals (Rh, Ru, Co).

 Written by an outstanding team of authors who are leading experts in organometallic chemistry and organic synthesis, the contents of this book are extremely helpful, not only for chemists mainly focused on synthesis, but also for those interested in reaction mechanisms involving transition metals.

 - Helpfully organized by transformation type to stimulate the search for new synthetic processes

-- Thoroughly illustrated and written by global experts
+- Completely illustrated and written by global experts

-- Thoughtfully selected strategies chosen by the editors to exemplify the state-of-the-art of the subject, including transition-metal reactions involving unsaturated systems, organopalladium chemistry, and metal-catalyzed C-H activation
+- Includes thoughtfully selected strategies chosen by the editors to exemplify the state-of-the-art of the subject, including transition-metal reactions involving unsaturated systems, organopalladium chemistry, and metal-catalyzed C-H activation

 Researchers in organic synthesis, catalysis, natural product synthesis, & medicinal chemistry, in academia & industry.
 Secondary market, advanced students